Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Can Top-Up Grocery Shopping Save Money?

-That is how it should work out mathematically in a perfect world if one wants to stick 100% to a grocery budget.
+That is how it should work out mathematically in a perfect world, if one wants to stick to a 100% grocery budget.

 Unfortunately, it’s not that easy, but certainly possible, especially when someone is on a tight budget.